nu3commerce/nu3-gadget/README.md

 ## Usage
 - Access the platform from your Shopify Admin (must be installed as a Shopify embedded app).
-- The main dashboard displays the included apps (e.g., Best Before Notice Manager) and logs of recent actions.
+- The main dashboard displays the included apps (e.g., Best Before Notice Manager, PriceApi Sync) and logs of recent actions.
+- Logs for each app are shown in separate sections for easy monitoring and troubleshooting.
 - All major actions (e.g., notice updates, errors) are logged and viewable in the UI.
 - The framework is extensible—additional apps can be added as needed.